NicOfTar/dappergenius/content/books/earth-dragon-canon.md

 ---
+title: Earth Dragon Canon
-Subtitle: Walking, Martial Arts, and Self Evolution
+subtitle: Walking, Martial Arts, and Self Evolution
 ---

 “This is the only book on the subject that is easy to follow.”
 D. Gold.